Top Lessons From Every Best Ever Conference 2020 Day 1 Session

 Lesson #3: Make money investing in gold

 David invests in precious metal portfolios.
 He likes these investments because they are not tied to the financial markets.
-If the overall economy worsens, his investment thrive.
+If the overall economy worsens, his investments thrive.

 Peak Performance with a Special Ops Veteran